John 7 Bible Study

 What effect do you think His brothers going ahead had?

 "There was much complaining among the people concerning Him."
 (John 7:12) And the Jews were asking, "Where is He?"
-(John 7:11) So when Jesus' brothers arrived in advance and spread the word that He wasn't coming to the feast, the Jews probably lifted whatever trap may have been laid for Jesus.
+(John 7:11) So when Jesus' brothers arrived in advance and spread the word that He wasn't coming to the feast, the Jews probably lifted whatever trap they may have laid for Jesus.

 When He does arrive, does Jesus remain hidden?